Skip to main content

 As part of the settings menu, each script has metadata associated with it, enabling it to be defined and configured in depth.

-- Script kind: Action (by default), Trigger, Approval or Error handler.
+• Script kind: Action (by default), Trigger, Approval, Error handler or Preprocessor.
 This acts as a tag to filter appropriate scripts from the flow editor.

 This menu also has additional settings on Runtime, Generated UI and Triggers.